Dissipation-Shaped Quantum Geometry in Nonlinear Transport

-This work reframes our understanding of the ``intrinsic'' nonlinear response.
-We demonstrate that the environment is not merely a phenomenological detail parameterized by $\Gamma$; rather, the specific dissipation mechanism actively shapes the structure of the NESS and, consequently, the observable conductivity.
-By highlighting that the pursuit of a single, universal expression for the ``intrinsic'' conductivity is physically untenable, we aim to open a wider avenue for investigation.
-This invites future theoretical research to move beyond idealized models and explore how specific, experimentally relevant physical environments dictate the resulting nonlinear transport signatures.
+This work reframes the understanding of ``intrinsic'' nonlinear response, emphasizing a departure from the linear response paradigm.
+The environment is not merely parameterized by $\Gamma$; the specific dissipation {\it mechanism} actively shapes the non-equilibrium steady state density matrix, determining the precise occupation functions and coherences, and consequently, the observable conductivity.
+The resulting non-universality indicates that a single, universal expression for the ``intrinsic'' conductivity is untenable.
+By showing that quantum geometry in nonlinear transport is shaped by dissipation, this work invites investigation into how specific, experimentally relevant physical environments influence nonlinear transport signatures.

-\textit{Acknowledgements.} This work is supported by the National Natural Science Foundation of China (NSFC; Grants No. 12488101, and No. 92265203), the Strategic Priority Research Program of the Chinese Academy of Sciences (Grants No. XDB0460000 and No. XDB28000000), and the Quantum Science and Technology-National Science and Technology Major Project (Grants No. 2024ZD0300104 and No. 2021ZD0302600).
+\textit{Acknowledgements.} We would like to thank Yannis Ulrich for helpful discussions.
+This work is supported by the National Natural Science Foundation of China (NSFC; Grants No. 12488101, and No. 92265203), the Strategic Priority Research Program of the Chinese Academy of Sciences (Grants No. XDB0460000 and No. XDB28000000), and the Quantum Science and Technology-National Science and Technology Major Project (Grants No. 2024ZD0300104 and No. 2021ZD0302600).
+H. W. acknowledges the support from the NSFC under Grants No. 12522411 and No. 12474240.

 {\thesection-\arabic{equation}} {\thesection-\arabic{figure}} {\thesection-\Roman{table}}

 \onecolumngrid